becarpenter/book6/6. Management and Operations/Address and Prefix Management.md

 involved.
 In some security cases, this may have financial implications and may need to meet a forensic evidentiary standard.
 Therefore, ascertaining the correspondence between the address, the device, and the user is a hard requirement for many enterprises.
+This is also known as _address accountability_.

 In the case of SLAAC, the correspondence between IPv6 addresses and the MAC addresses of connected devices is embedded in the neighbor discovery